Chipotle Masala Rice with Tamarind

 2. In the same skillet, dry toast all of the spices for 20-30 seconds, stirring constantly, until darkened and fragrant.
 Be careful not to burn!
 Immediately transfer to the same plate as the chili pepper.
 Allow everything to cool completely.

-3. Grind the chili pepper and spices together in a spice grinder to a powder.
+3. Grind the chili pepper and spices to a powder in a spice grinder.
 Set aside.

 Make the Sauce